This outdoor melting ice cubes science experiment is sure to engage your little scientists! Find out what makes ice melt faster on a hot summer day.

 Your child may already be familiar with the fact that ice melts.

-But with this science experiment twist, ice melting takes on a whole new look.
+But with this science experiment twist, ice cube melting takes on a whole new look.

 Check out these additional 30 Science Experiments for more science fun!